sigpwned/chardet4j/README.md

 To decode an `InputStream` to a `Reader` by detecting its character set:

+    // Easy-to-use DecodedInputStreamReader implementation is AutoCloseable and makes
+    // the detected charset available.
+    try (DecodedInputStreamReader chars=
-    try (Reader chars=Chardet.decode(bytes, StandardCharsets.UTF_8)) {
+            Chardet.decode(bytes, StandardCharsets.UTF_8)) {
+        // One of the following has happened:
+        // - The charset was detected and is supported by current JVM
+        // - The charset could not be detected and given default (UTF-8) being used

+        // This is the charset being used to decode characters Charset detectedCharset = chars.charset();

         // Process chars here
+    } catch(UnsupportedCharsetException e) {
+        // The charset was detected, but is not supported by current JVM.
     }

-Note that the `UTF-8` encoding is used by default if the character set cannot be detected automatically.

 Charset detection is important when dealing with content of unknown provenance, like content downloaded from the internet.
 In such cases,